 Tree testing is a usability technique that can help you evaluate the findability of topics on a website.
 You may have also heard this method described as ‘reverse card sorting’, or possibly ‘card-based classification’.

 Tree tests are run on text-based versions of websites, without the influence of navigation aids or design elements, similar to a sitemap.
 Participants are shown the text-only version of your website or app and are asked to indicate where they would find specific items or topics.

 Why is tree testing helpful?

-We suggest asking participants to record themselves using the UserTesting platform while they complete a tree test using a third-party tool (we recommend using Treejack, offered by Optimal Workshop).
-Participants are asked to think out loud as they complete the tree test, so we can observe their behavior and listen to their feedback as they work on the activity.
+Participants are asked to think out loud as they complete the tree test, so you can observe their behavior and listen to their feedback as they go through the activity.